tudurom/windowchef/man/waitron.1.md

 	Hide the border and maximize the focused window on the current monitor.
 	Execute it again after maximizing to revert the state of the window.

+* `window_unmaximize`:
+	If the currently focused window is maximized in any way (fully, vertically, horizontally, monocled), return it to normal state.

 * `window_hor_maximize`:
 	Horizontally maximize the focused window on the current monitor, preserving its <x> component.
 Leaves a gap at the left and right of the monitor that